-- You can use Update Management in Azure Automation to manage operating system updates for machines running Windows and Linux computers that are deployed in Azure, on-premises, and in other cloud providers.
+You can use Update Management in Azure Automation to manage operating system updates.
+This applies to machines that run Windows and Linux computers that are deployed in Azure, on-premises, and in other cloud providers.

-- In addition, Azure VMs can be registered with System Center Configuration Manager.
-You could then migrate the Configuration Manager workload to Azure, and do reporting and software updates from a single web interface.
+In addition, you can register Azure VMs with System Center Configuration Manager.
+You can then migrate the Configuration Manager workload to Azure, and do reporting and software updates from a single web interface.

 - Frequently asked questions about Configuration Manager in Azure.

 As with any production system, making any type of change can affect your environment.
 A change management process that requires requests to be submitted in order to make changes to production systems is a valuable addition in your migrated environment.